 You may freely use (and also copy and paste) sections of code from the example programs presented and discussed in the lectures.
-Caution: the code of those examples may contain calls to functions that are nowadays considered to be unsecure and / or deprecated.
-It is your task to change them or suppress the Visual Studio warnings and compile error messages.

 9. Test cases

 The logger works perfectly if the following sequences of commands are performed correctly and according to the specification: